Seekatar/seekatar.github.io/_posts/2024-08-21-build-pipeline.md

 comments: true
 layout: article
 key: 20240821
+mermaid: false
+published: true
 ---
+{% assign sBrace = '${{' %}
+{% assign eBrace = '}}' %}

 ![image]({{ page.cover }}){: width="{{ site.imageWidth }}" }

-This is the fourth in a series of blog posts about creating a set of Azure DevOps YAML pipelines to standardize across many projects.
+This is the fourth in a series of blog posts about creating reusable Azure DevOps YAML pipelines across many projects.
+In these posts, I’ll build a containerized .NET API with unit tests and deploys to multiple environments (faked-out).
+The first post created pipelines as one-offs without reusing YAML.
+The second and third posts leveraged templates to create a reusable library of pipeline YAML.
+This fourth post takes templates to the next level by creating a dynamic pipeline driven by feature flags.

 1. [CI/CD YAML Pipelines](/2024/08/10/typical-pipeline.html)
 1. [Creating a Build Pipeline Template](/2024/08/11/build-template-repository.html)
 1. [Creating a Deploy Pipeline Template](/2024/08/21/deploy-template-repository.html)
-1. Dynamic Build Pipeline (this post)
+1. Dynamic CI/CD Pipeline (this post)
 1. [Azure DevOps Pipeline Tips and Tricks](/2024/08/22/azdo-tat.html)

 ## The Problem